-- 1. How great is it to have two Bowdoin women Marines writing for the national press on this topic? - 2.
-Describe Santangelo's experience in the Marines' premier 13 week training course. - 3.
-Why does she say that female lieutenants aren't as prepared as their male counterparts for the Infantry Officer Course? - 4.
-What are her recommendations about how to change that? - 5.
-Explain her support for the Marine Corps philosophy that "Failure should never be viewed as permanent or representative; it is an opportunity to remediate." - 6.
-What do you suppose would have happened to her if she'd been a male and went public with her disagreements with Marine Corps policy?
+1. How great is it to have two Bowdoin women Marines writing for the national press on this topic?

+2. Describe Santangelo's experience in the Marines' premier 13 week training course.

+3. Why does she say that female lieutenants aren't as prepared as their male counterparts for the Infantry Officer Course?

+4. What are her recommendations about how to change that?

+5. Explain her support for the Maine Corps philosophy that "Failure should never be viewed as permanent or representative' it is an opportunity to remediate."

+6. What do you suppose would have happened to her if she'd been a male and went public with her disagreements with Marine Corps policy?

-Note: Possible essay question, "Knowing what you know from beyond the writings of Petronio and Santangelo, which one most agrees with you personally?
-Did the alternative viewpoint influence your thinking?"
+Note: Possible essay question, "Knowing what you know from beyond the writings of Petronio and Santangelo, which one most agrees with you personally.
+Did the alternative viewpoint influence your thinking?

-November 6 Great Topic Bazaar
+November 5 Great Topic Bazaar

-All groups should familiarize themselves with Christian Potholm, "Why Study Military Matters?," Understanding War (Brunswick: Bowdoin Service Bureau, 2016).
+All groups should reread Drew Lindsay, "Why Not Send Women to War?" and ALSO familiarize themselves with Christian Potholm, "Why Study Military Matters?," Understanding War pp.3-14.
 This reference work is designed to assist you as you research topics related to women and war.
 There are two hard copies on two hour reserve in the Library for this course.
 It is also available online in PDF form.
 This should be your FIRST, BUT NOT YOUR LAST, research stop with regard to books on a particular subject.
-Each team MUST examine its contents before this class period.
+Each team MUST examine its contents before this class period and the teams bringing a hard copy to class will have shown considerable initiative.

-November 8
+November 7

-Research Session/Library: Class meets in Library for research session with Carmen Greenlee
+Research Sessions/Library Class Meets in Library for Research Session With Carmen Greenlee.